jhchabran/monarized/README.md

 - `gruvbox-light`: light flavor of the above.
 - `gray-dark`: a darker flavor, with blue accents.
 - `nord-dark`: a washed down nord-theme.

+If telescope is available (and that the extension is loaded), `Telescope monarized` allows to change style interactively.

 See at the bottom of this README for the screenshots.